SCMcoding/S.M.L-Official-Website/README.md

-This is a beta testing repository. this website might contain some bugs.
-But im working on improving the code.
-V.2 will be coming soon.
-For now this is a testing repo
+Welcome to my repository.
+Currently still on development on improving the quality and detail on the website. v.3 update out soon

 Update Log